AlexandreGazagnes/awdible/docs/docs/index.md

 ## Key Features

 * Download music / audiobook from youtube
-* Convert music / audiobook to mp3
+* Convert music / audiobook to mp3 / wave / flac (...) *need ffmpeg installed*
+* Automaticly crop a long audio file to a specific duration ie 60 minutes
-* Find music / audiobook from a list of songs / audiobook names : Waka Waka, Happy, Harry potter and the philosopher's stone, ...
+* Find music / audiobook from a list of songs / audiobook names : Waka Waka, Happy, Harry potter and the philosopher's stone, (...) *need specific api keys*
-* Crop a long audio file to a specific duration
+* Add specfic context about a file such as live, album, or title

 ## Installation